rainforestapp/rainforest-cli/README.md

 - `--feature ID` - filter tests in a feature.
 - `--run-group ID` - run/filter based on a run group.
 When used with `run`, this trigger a run from the run group; it can't be used in conjunction with other test filters.
 - `--environment-id` - run your tests using this environment.
 Otherwise it will use your default environment
-- `--conflict OPTION` - use the `abort` option to cancel any runs in progress in the same environment as your new run.
-Use the `abort-all` option to cancel all runs in progress.
+- `--conflict OPTION` - use the `cancel` option to cancel any runs in progress in the same environment as your new run.
+Use the `cancel-all` option to cancel all runs in progress.
 - `--bg` - creates a run in the background and rainforest-cli exits immediately after.
 Do not use if you want rainforest-cli to track your run and exit with an error code upon run failure (ie: using Rainforest in your CI environment).
 Cannot be used together with `--max-reruns`.
 - `--crowd [default|automation|automation_and_crowd|on_premise_crowd]` - select automation or your crowd of testers (for clients with on premise testers).
 For more information, contact us at help@rainforestqa.com.
 - `--wait RUN_ID` - wait for an existing run to finish instead of starting a new one, and exit with a non-0 code if the run fails. rainforest-cli will exit immediately if the run is already complete.